goruck/nilm/README.md

 ![Alt text](img/transformer_results_baseline.png?raw=true "ELECTRIcity: An Efficient Transformer for Non-Intrusive Load Monitoring by Stavros Sykiotis, Maria Kaselimi ,Anastasios Doulamis and Nikolaos Doulamis[12].")

-### Model Quantization
+## Model Quantization

-I quantized the ```cnn``` and ```transformer``` models using TensorFlow Lite with various quantization modes to improve inference speed on edge hardware, including the Raspberry Pi and the Google Edge TPU, while mitigating the impact on accuracy.
+I performed [Post-training quantization](https://www.tensorflow.org/lite/performance/post_training_quantization) on the ```cnn``` and ```transformer``` models using the [TensorFlow Lite converter API](https://www.tensorflow.org/lite/models/convert/) with various quantization modes to improve inference speed on edge hardware, including the Raspberry Pi and the Google Edge TPU, while mitigating the impact on accuracy.
 You can see the quantization modes I used in the table below.

 |Mode|Description|
 | --- | --- |